 Major producers: About 80% is mined in South Africa.
-Others are Russia, Zimbabwe, Canada, United States, Columbia, Botswana, Finnland.
+Others are Russia, Zimbabwe, Canada, United States, Colombia, Botswana, Finland.

-For comparison, gold deposits are four times greater, and platinum deposits are five times greater than those of rhodium.
+For a quick comparison, gold deposits are four times greater, and platinum deposits are five times greater than those of rhodium.

 This metal is commonly used in the lighting industry, mirror production, and even in nuclear reactors.
 It is also known as a scratch-resistant finish for jewelry, especially for "white gold".

 But almost 80% of demand for rhodium comes from the automotive industry.
-The metal is used in headlight reflectors and catalytic converters, which help to reduce toxic gas emissions and pollutants.
+The metal is used in headlight reflectors and catalytic converters, which helps reducing toxic gas emissions and pollutants.
 The reason is that the element filters nitrogen oxides better than palladium or platinum and is easier to install.

 Rhodium, as an investment option, didn't exist until 2009.
 But today, you can easily invest in this metal.
 And, considering the increasing interest of the car industry, it might be a pretty good idea.

 Major producers: Russia is the top producer.
 Others are South Africa, United States, Canada and Zimbabwe.

 Palladium is the second costliest metal in the commodity market.
 It is about 30 times rarer than gold or platinum, which makes it more valuable.

 This element is one of the biggest rhodium competitors in the car industry, as it is also often used for catalytic converters in diesel vehicles.
 Both these metals convert about 90% of the harmful gases in automobile exhaust into less noxious substances.

 As in the case with rhodium, palladium gained its popularity after the Dieselgate scandal in 2018.
 Before that, its price was much lower than that of gold or platinum.